Puwa River

 The Puwa River (or Puwa Khola) is a river in Nepal.

 It is a right tributary of the Mai Khola.

 Location

-The Puwa Khola is a tributary of the Mai Khola, and lies entirely within Ilam District.
+The Puwa Khola lies entirely within Ilam District.

 A 1994 environmental impact study of the Ilam hydroelectric project found 14 species of fish in the Puwa Khola.

 Farming

 The Geya Danda Irrigation System uses water from the Puwa Khola to irrigate 125 ha in Puwajung, Ilam Municipality-5, Ilam District, just above the river's confluence with the Mai Khola.

 The 6.2 MW Puwa Khola hydro electrical project is about 500 m above the irrigation system.

 Access road construction has damaged some of the farmland, and about 250 liter/s of water is diverted to the power station.

 The diverted water flows along a 3.2 km headrace tunnel and then a 990 m penstock pipe to the power station, which discharges it into the left bank of the Mai Khola.

 This leaves very little irrigation water in the dry season.